What Is a Business Model Canvas?

 Hence, for a product manager, the canvas forms a universal language in product development and helps find solutions to problems and resolve all misunderstandings.

-The workforce in the company can look into the canvas and analyze how their roles and responsibilities affect the final delivery of the product.
+The workforce in the company can look into the canvas and analyze how their roles and responsibilities affect the final product delivery.

 FAQs